Japan Subway Systems: Tokyo Subway

 Tokyo Subway exit guide

-1995 was the network's darkest hour when an extreme religious sect Om Shinrikyo attacked the Tokyo subway in a sarin gas attack.
+1995 was the network's darkest hour when an extreme religious sect Oum Shinrikyo attacked the Tokyo subway in a sarin gas attack.

 The Fukutoshin Line opened in 2008.
 Other landmarks in the development of Tokyo's subway have been the employment of female conductors and drivers, the availability of wireless LAN at all stations and the gradual introduction of platform screen doors at many metro stations.

-If you are interested in the history of Tokyo's underground railway and its present-day technology visit the Tokyo Subway Museum in Kasai.
+The Tokyo Subway Museum in Kasai presents the history of Tokyo's underground railway and its present-day technology.

 Tokyo | Kyoto | Fukuoka | Hakone | Himeji | Hiroshima | Ibaraki | Kamakura | Kobe | Nagasaki | Nagoya | Nara | Niigata | Nikko | Oita | Okinawa | Osaka | Saitama | Sakurajima | Sapporo | Sendai | Shizuoka | Shodoshima | Yokohama